Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network: Experimental Results

 \subsection{Ablation Study}

-To evaluate the effectiveness of each component in the proposed PSG-UIENet, we conducted a series of ablation experiments on the Test-L622 data set.
-These experiments were designed to isolate and analyze the contributions of individual modules, the text modality, the masking strategy, and the loss hyperparameters.
-The evaluation was carried out using both full-reference metrics, PSNR, SSIM and LPIPS, and a no-reference quality metric, PAUQA.
+To evaluate the impact of different modules of the proposed method, we conducted three ablation experiments.
+For simplicity, only the Test-L622 was utilized.
+The evaluation was performed using full-reference metrics, including PSNR, SSIM and LPIPS, and a non-reference metric, i.e., PAUQA.